 How big is the Blazer?

-The Blazer is a midsize crossover, with exterior dimensions that put it in the camp of such vehicles as the Ford Edge and Jeep Grand Cherokee (the Honda Passport also attends that camp but is far more spacious than the Blazer).
-Chevy's entry is notably wide, resulting in more shoulder room in the back seat relative the Edge and all compact SUVs.
-You're more likely to fit three across or fit people on either side of a child seat.
+The Blazer is a midsize crossover, with exterior dimensions that put it in the camp of such vehicles as the Ford Edge, Jeep Grand Cherokee and new Toyota Venza (the Honda Passport also attends that camp but is far more spacious than the Blazer).
 However, rear seat legroom at 39.6 inches is only similar to larger compact SUVs like the Honda CR-V and Toyota RAV4, and it has less headroom.
 That sleek, low roof may result in your hair grazing the headliner, and with the panoramic sunroof, you might even need to slouch or utilize the seatback's ample recline.

 The back seat does slide generously, making it easy to bring kids closer to those in front or free up extra cargo space.
 That's a good thing, since its on-paper cargo figures are unremarkable.
 There's 30.3 cubic feet with the seats raised and 64.2 when they are lowered completely flat thanks to a cleverly engineered seat bottom (see cargo video below).
 By contrast, the biggest compact models like the CR-V and Forester are in the mid 30s and 70s, respectively.
 Even Chevy's own Equinox has only a single cubic foot less of maximum cargo capacity than the Blazer.